 a spotty rash that’s similar to a chickenpox rash

 If you have any of these signs, contact your GP or local sexual health clinic.
 Make sure to contact your surgery or clinic before you visit.
-They will be able to help you with testing and treatment, sensitively and privately.
+They will be able to help you with testing and treatment.

-The STI tests that we offer do not work for diagnosing monkeypox.
+The STI tests that we offer do not work for diagnosing mpox.

 touching them, in particular, touching their rash